 For more information about the Religious School, contact Lynn Lancaster, Director of Congregational Education or Philip Dickstein, Religious School Assistant Director.

 Free first year tuition for children entering the Religious School at Kindergarten or First Grade.

-Lynn Lancaster, Education Director, has been a Jewish educator for 15 years.
+Lynn Lancaster, Director of Congregational Education, has been a Jewish educator for more than 2 decades.
 She has a B.A. from SUNY in Comparative Religion and Education, a certificate in Family Education from Touro College and is a graduate of the Principals Leadership Institute.
 Lynn has been a mentor for the past seven years in the JTS/HUC Leadership Institute and serves on its advisory board.

 Philip Dickstein, Assistant Director of the Religious School/Program Director, has spent the last 35 years loving working with Jewish children in a variety of school settings, including leadership positions in two Solomon Schechter Day Schools and teacher and administrator in the congregation schools.
 He is a graduate of JTS and Columbia University.
 He earned a Master’s Degree at Hebrew College in Boston and completed all course work in the EdD program at Hofstra University.
 Philip’s vision includes giving all children the agency to make a positive difference in our world.
 He brings a life-long commitment to the joy of Jewish celebration.
 Philip lives on Long Island and is married to Shellie Dickstein.
 With three grown children, they are the grandparents to two wonderful granddaughters.